Ir0xWare/ir0xLib/README.md

 2. Run Roblox and your execute
 3. Inject
 4. Copy / Open that .lua file
-5. To create window: "local main = library:CreateWindow("Your text")"
+-- To create window: "local main, labelLib = library:CreateWindow("Change me!")"
-6. To create button with a function: "main:CreateButton("Change me!", function() print("Button clicked!") end)"
+-- To create button with a function: "main:CreateButton("Change me!", function()
+                                        print("Button clicked!")
+                                      end)"
+-- To add a Label: "labelLib:CreateLabel("Label")"
 7. Execute
 8. Done